Lower Naugatuck Valley: Culture

 Along with other towns in Connecticut, the Naugatuck Valley maintains a high emotional and cultural involvement with its high school football teams and their rivalries.
 Football shapes many peoples lives in the valley with high school alumni, faculty and students giving a huge fan base which also includes families and town citizens.
 The Naugatuck Valley League serves six high schools in the Valley: Derby, Naugatuck, Oxford, Woodland, Seymour, and Ansonia.
-The Naugatuck Valley League also contains nine schools that are outside of the Valley: Kennedy, Torrington, Watertown, Crosby, Holy Cross, St. Paul, Wilby, Wolcott, and Sacred Heart.
+The Naugatuck Valley League also contains nine schools that are outside of the Valley: Kennedy, Torrington, Watertown, Crosby, Holy Cross, St. Paul, Wilby, Wolcott, and Waterbury Career Academy.
+The league included Sacred Heart before its closure in 2021.

-Politically, the Valley is far more conservative than much of the rest of Connecticut, and supported George W. Bush in the 2004 election, centrist Senator Joe Lieberman in the 2006 Democratic primary; and favored Republicans John McCain in the 2008 election, Mitt Romney in the 2012 election, Donald Trump in the 2016 election, and Thomas C. Foley in the 2010 and 2014 gubernatorial elections.
+Politically, the Valley is far more conservative than much of the rest of Connecticut, and supported George W. Bush in the 2004 election, centrist Senator Joe Lieberman in the 2006 Democratic primary; and favored Republicans John McCain in the 2008 election, Mitt Romney in the 2012 election, Donald Trump in the 2016, 2020 and 2024 elections, and Thomas C. Foley in the 2010 and 2014 gubernatorial elections.

 The Valley is home to the Valley Arts Council.
 The council was established under the guidance of the Greater Valley Chamber of Commerce in 2000.
 The Council serves the seven municipalities that comprise this region.
 The region is particularly strong with many talented Artists of all skills, mediums and levels.
 The Arts Council has a fine Art gallery on Main Street in downtown Ansonia (est.2019).
 The gallery was in neighboring Derby for over ten years.
 Surprisingly, the Valley is a wealth of Artists and Artisans.
 Some world class artists, in their specific genres, work and live in these communities.

 The Valley also has a notable population of Poles, with shops and other various services catering to this population.